 Ambient technologies such as smartphones create novel environmental references between people, nature and technology.
-In the Laboratory of Media Ecology (LME) at the University of Applied Sciences Offenburg, we examine these structures in theory and practice in the form of experimental setups and text work.
+The Laboratory of Media Ecology (LME) at the University of Applied Sciences Offenburg examines these structures, in theory and practice, in the form of experimental setups and text work.

 In our work we focus on artistic research in the context of the media ecological discourse.
 As media is embedded in specific social, spatial and narrative situation the context matters and creates diverse entanglements that we explore.
 We try to consider technology not as an end in itself.

 The focus of the LME is on space installations, interactive film, 360° video and performing arts.
 Through the mediation of theoretical and practical foundations from the fields of media art, media science, media informatics, media phenomenology, graphics programming and physical computing, we support and accompany student explorations.
 Depending on the application field, sensor data from the immediate environment, data from the internet or generative values are used.

 Who uses the lab?
 Is it a space for students, for researchers, for seminars?

 The LME is intensively used by our students and researchers.
 We also use it as an experimental framework during our interdisciplinary conferences in the fields of media, somatics, dance and philosophy.
 The purpose of our use of technology is speculative and aiming at the exploration of our senses.